-(c) Unless otherwise specified in this permit, any notice, report, or other submission required by this permit shall be considered timely if the date postmarked on the envelope or certified mail receipt, or affixed by the shipper on the private shipping receipt, is on or before the date it is due.
-If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due.

-(d) Reporting periods are based on calendar years, unless otherwise specified in this permit.
-For the purpose of this permit "calendar year" means the twelve (12) month period from January 1 to December 31 inclusive.
+- (c) Unless otherwise specified in this permit, any notice, report, or other submission required by this permit shall be considered timely if the date postmarked on the envelope or certified mail receipt, or affixed by the shipper on the private shipping receipt, is on or before the date it is due.
+If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (d) The first report shall cover the period commencing on the date of issuance of this permit or the date of initial start-up, whichever is later, and ending on the last day of the reporting period.
+Reporting periods are based on calendar years, unless otherwise specified in this permit.
+For the purpose of this permit, "calendar year" means the twelve (12) month period from January 1 to December 31 inclusive.